OICO Research and Development projects

 Further information can be found here

-9- Ocu-Cam Ultra HDTaking all our prior experience of imaging system and successful design and manufacture of ophthalmic imaging systems, we were contacted by Star optical based in London, Uk, with an idea to develop a simple and low cost Meibomian gland imaging system.
+9- Ocu-Cam Ultra HDTaking all our prior experience of imaging system and successful design and manufacture of ophthalmic imaging systems, we were asked by our clients to develop a simple and low cost Meibomian gland imaging system.

 Initial testing of a prototype Infra-red only imaging device led us to propose a modification of the system with multi-wavelength illumination to expand the capability and use-case of the system.

-A final design with Infra-red, White and Blue illumination ring was designed, manufactured and successfully tested with extremely positive feedback from clients and our Star Optical partners.
+A final design with Infra-red, White and Blue illumination ring was designed, manufactured and successfully tested with extremely positive feedback from clients and our partners.
 Production commenced in July 2019.

-Current status: In production and available for sale from OICO and Star optical.
+Current status: In production and available for sale from OICO.